RESEARCH GRANTS & FELLOWSHIPS

 Submit a grant application here.

 Senior fellows are encouraged to apply as principal investigators.
-Post-doctoral individuals are eligible to apply for fellowship support within four years of receiving a Ph.D. or completing M.D. residency.
+Post-doctoral scientists are eligible to apply for fellowship support within four years of receiving a Ph.D. or completing M.D. residency.
 Graduate students can participate in Foundation-related research and be paid from a Foundation award.
-However, graduate students cannot apply for a Foundation grant either as a fellow or as a principal investigator.
+However, graduate students cannot apply for a Foundation grant as a fellow or as a principal investigator.

 STILL HAVE QUESTIONS?